-Thanks to the incredible generosity of an anonymous donor named “Homer” and further gifts from alumni and friends of the University, the Odyssey Scholarship program provides enhanced academic, social, and career support to students from lower-income families or who are the first in their families to attend college.
-Odyssey Scholars are selected on the basis of financial need and family circumstances, and are eligible for additional funding for study abroad and other costs (such as health insurance).
+Thanks to the incredible generosity of the anonymous donor “Homer” and additional gifts from alumni and friends of the University, for over 15 years the Odyssey Scholarship program has provided enhanced academic, social, and career support to students who are from lower-income families or the first in their families to attend college.
+Odyssey Scholars are selected on the basis of financial need and family circumstances and will be eligible for additional funding for study abroad and other costs such as health insurance.
 Students must apply for need-based financial aid in order to be considered for the Odyssey Scholarship.

 No Student Loans in Your Financial Aid Package

 Odyssey Scholars, like all UChicago students, are not expected to borrow student loans as part of their financial aid package.
 Instead, students receive University grant funding, which does not need to be repaid.
 Please note that you will be eligible for Federal Student Loans, but will not be expected to borrow to pay for your education.
 Contact Financial Aid if you have questions concerning loans.